Retiring from WPI

-When a final date is determined, please submit a letter of intent to the Office of Human Resources outlining your intention to retire and indicating your final day of employment at WPI.
+When a final date is determined, you will resign in Workday and attach your resignation letter.
+The letter should outline your intention to retire and indicating your final day of employment at WPI.
 A benefits transition meeting will be scheduled prior to your last day of employment.

 Upon retirement, you have the option of continuing both your health insurance through COBRA and your life insurance.
 Many benefits available to active employees have conversion options for retirees as well.
 These will be discussed during your benefits transition meeting.

-You may schedule an appointment with WPI’s investment advisor through either TIAA CREF and/or Fidelity.
+You may schedule an appointment with WPI’s Retirement Providers' Financial Representatives through either TIAA and/or Fidelity.
 Your options for accessing your retirement monies, according to the rules of your plan(s), will be explained.

 You may continue to use your WPI email account after retirement.
-Contact Human Resources for assistance.
+Contact the Division of Talent & Inclusion for assistance.